Two-Phase Flow Heat Transfer

 Reduced operating costs (lower or no electrical consumption, reduced maintenance compared to conventional technologies)

-From a few watts to megawatts, it can scale efficiently while maintaining low temperature levels (<90°C for most applications).
-Two-phase cooling is especially relevant for high heat-flux applications (>10W/cm2), where standard heat spreaders or air-cooled solutions reach their limits.
-Examples include CPUs in 1U and 2U servers, telecom, aerospace, automotive and power electronics.
+From a few watts to megawatts, passive two-phase cooling can scale efficiently while maintaining low component temperatures (<90°C for most applications).
+It is especially relevant for high heat-flux electronics (>10 W/cm²), where standard heat spreaders or air-cooled solutions reach their limits.
+Typical use cases include CPUs in 1U and 2U servers, AI and HPC accelerators, telecom and 5G equipment, aerospace, automotive and power electronics.

 A schematic representation of the heat flux